notsag-dev/eg/README.md

 # eg
-Productivity app to search for cli tools and run cheat-sheet examples.
+Search for cli tools and run cheat-sheet examples.

 ## Hacktoberfest
 This project was created in the context of Hacktoberfest 2020 so that many people can do small contributions to build its database.